learn-co-students/deployment-seattle-ds-080519/README.md

 # Deployment

 ## SWBATs
- - [ ] Explain the purpose of deploying a machine learning model
+ - [x] Explain the purpose of deploying a machine learning model
- - [ ] Understand the purpose of pickling a model
+ - [x] Understand the purpose of pickling a model
- - [ ] Understand the basics of some popular deployment techniques
+ - [x] Understand the basics of some popular deployment techniques
+    - Full-stack web application
+    - Cloud function
+    - ML-specific deployment
- - [ ] Start formulating a deployment plan for their business case
+ - [x] Start formulating a deployment plan for their business case

-## Flask
+## Full-Stack Web Application Example: Flask
 Flask means developing a full-stack web application.
 It follows a model-view-controller (MVC) pattern and requires that you sometimes have to follow a "convention over configuration" pattern and put certain files in certain folders.

 There are two main ways I recommend deploying a Flask app: Heroku, or AWS EC2.
 The main difference is that Heroku uses "dynos", a type of container that gets fully re-created when the site is "woken up" based on certain config files it finds in a GitHub repo.
 EC2 is more like a "real" computer, where you can SSH in and download things, log out, log back in, and those things will still be there.
 EC2 gives you more configuration capabilities and more computational power, but also requires more setup than Heroku.